nonJon/skin.quartz.ce.krypton/README.md

-# quartz
+# Quartz 5 CE

-Quartz skin for KODI 17
+Quartz 5 skin for KODI 17 (Krypton)

-The most stable, feature-complete version of Quartz available anywhere - guaranteed or your money back! :p

-The link below is your best resource for news and information about this skin.
+Follow the link below for the latest news and information about this classic skin for KODI.

 https://forum.kodi.tv/showthread.php?tid=329990